HFS 2.5.6 Release Notes for HPE Compute Scale-Up

 HFS (HPE Foundation Software) Description:

-Foundation Software (HFS) includes automatic
+HPE Foundation Software (HFS) includes automatic boot-time optimization utilities,

-boot-time optimization utilities, reliability features, and technical support
+reliability features, and technical support tools.
+Designed for high

-tools.
-Designed for high performance computing, these tools help maximize
+performance computing, these tools help maximize system performance and

 HPE Documentation Links: